What Causes Constipation & How to Relieve It

 Like the plumbing in your home, our internal flushing system requires adequate water to function properly.
-This is one of the most common causes of constipation and easiest to avoid.
+This is one of the most common causes of constipation and is easiest to avoid.
 Drinking coffee, soda, and alcohol can lead to dehydration if you aren’t drinking enough water.
 Providing your digestive tract with water is an easy and inexpensive step to support regularity.

 Not Eating Enough Dietary Fiber